Glossary

 - Partially-Signed Elements Transaction.

 - The Elements equivalent of a PSBT (Partially-Signed Bitcoin Transaction), an object representing an incomplete transaction that is still in the process of being created by having additional parameters and data attached to it.
+The bulk of the changes to PSBT versus PSBT have to do with Confidential Transactions.
 When the PSET is complete, it will be finalized, yielding a complete transaction that can be submitted to the blockchain for inclusion in a block.
 A PSET is useful for incremental creation by software and can also be circulated to one or more external prospective signers for signature with their private keys.

 - Public key